-This definition of direct democracy does not equate direct democracy with popular votes.
-It distinguishes between plebiscites and direct democratic procedures.
+Direct democracy empowers people, not governments.
+The distinction between top-down and citizen-initiated procedures is crucial.
 Plebiscites are popular vote procedures which citizens cannot initiate, and whose use lies exclusively within the control of the authorities.
-In terms of the point of view set out here, this distinction between plebiscites and referendums is fundamental to a proper understanding of direct democracy.
+This distinction between plebiscites and referendums is fundamental for a proper understanding of direct democracy.
 The distinction is frequently not made, often leading to considerable confusion in the debate about direct democracy.
-However, the distinction is not always clear cut; there are popular vote procedures which combine elements of direct democracy with elements of a plebiscite.